 While not all of the leads FlexJobs posts are exclusive to their site, I still think it's a time-saver because it's organized so well overall.

-You can sign up here for a subscription for about $14.95 a month, but you can use promo code AFFILPROMO to get 50% off of that price.
+You can sign up here for a subscription for about $14.95 a month, but you can use promo code AFFILPROMO to get up to 50% off of that price.
 It's easy to cancel if you don't want to be billed for another month, or you can read these posts with more details on FlexJobs:

 #5 – Tweak Your Resume